morisawausa/ProofingTool/README.md

 Margins of the document is the space around the lines of glyphs.
 Note: a larger `right` and `bottom` margin is recommended, especially with the footer being inserted at the bottom.

-Currently, the Editing UI isn’t the most user-friendly.
-For example, you can’t drag-and-drop to reorder styles, or change all the sizes of each style at once.
+*Currently, the Editing UI isn’t the most user-friendly.* You can’t drag-and-drop to reorder styles (ssue [#7](https://github.com/morisawausa/ProofingTool/issues/7)), or change all the sizes of each style at once (issue [#8](https://github.com/morisawausa/ProofingTool/issues/8)).
 For significant edits to your templates, we recommend using a Text Editor to directly edit the template data files.

 ## Creating and Editing Proof Templates: Text Editor Option

 This tool uses a JSON-based template format to store proof configurations on a pre-project basis.
 You can version control these JSON files together with the rest of your typeface sources, if you wish.
 The intention here is to provide a way of quickly rendering proofs, without having to configure the tool each time you want to use it.

-Personally, I think the easiest thing to do is to adapt the `data/demo.json` file in this respository to suit the needs of your font project.
-You can keep the edited file in this repository and use it while you work, or copy it into your font project directory, for posterity.
+The easiest way to create a new template is to adapt the `data/demo.json` file in this respository to your font project.
+We often have a `proofs` folder for each of our font projects, where we keep both proof PDFs as well as project-specific templates.
 The tool will automatically load the contents of previously-opened data files.

 The rest of this section will walk you through the template syntax.
-Note that the JSON format is very strict, so it won’t work if there’s even a single syntax error; if you are new to JSON-editing, I recommend double-checking that your file is error-free through Online JSON validators.
-(To do: allow UI to enable DEBUG mode for template errors)
+Note that the JSON format is very strict, so it won’t work if there’s even a single syntax error—if you are new to JSON-editing, I recommend double-checking that your file is error-free through Online JSON validators.
+(To do: allow UI to enable [debugging mode](https://github.com/morisawausa/ProofingTool/issues/21) for template errors)

 At the root, the template JSON looks like this: